 “Joseph is a prime illustration of the truth that adversity is a setback from which we take our greatest leaps forward” (Stanley).

-Joseph exemplifies a child of the King who trusted the Father and triumphed over the most difficult circumstances (Wiersbe).
-What was the secret of Joseph’s success in both the good times and the bad times?
+Joseph exemplifies a child of the King who trusted the Father and triumphed over the most challenging circumstances (Wiersbe).
+What was the secret of Joseph’s success in both good and bad times?
 The Father was with him (Genesis 39:2,21,23).